People with Disability

 All successful Australia Awards Scholarships applicants must attend Pre-departure Training (PDT) courses, including those with a disability.

-For awardees with disabilities, "reasonable adjustment" is provided based on creating and implementing Disability Support Agreements (DSA).
+For scholars with disabilities, "reasonable adjustment" is provided based on creating and implementing Disability Support Agreements (DSA).
 The Australia Awards Disability Support process begins with a Disability Assessment, covering the key themes including transport, accommodation, care, communication and academic environment.
-Based on this assessment, a Disability Support Plan is created through a consultative process, culminating in a DSA between the awardee and DFAT, implemented by the host university in Australia.
+Based on this assessment, a Disability Support Plan is created through a consultative process, culminating in a DSA between the scholars and DFAT, implemented by the host university in Australia.

-Australian education providers are obliged to make "reasonable adjustments" to the learning environment to support the full inclusion of students with disabilities for equal opportunity.
+Australian education providers are obliged to make "reasonable adjustments" to the learning environment to support the full inclusion of scholars with disabilities for equal opportunity.
 The adjustments are made from an agreed assessment before mobilisation, after which a support plan is developed.